Jonathan-KAB/25662026_E_Commerce_Final/USER_ROLE_MIGRATION.md

 # User Role System Migration

 ## Overview
-Migrated from service_type-based detection to a proper user role system with distinct roles for Fabric Sellers and Service Providers.
+Switched from using service_type to a proper user role system.
+Now we have separate roles for Fabric Sellers and Service Providers.

 ## New User Roles
 - **Role 1**: Customer (Buyer) - Can browse and purchase products/services